 What we do

-As a quasi-judicial administrative tribunal, we hear appeals on behalf of the Highway Traffic Board and the Water Services Board and from individuals who have been disconnected from water and wastewater utilities or natural gas or propane service (other than in the winter).
+As a quasi-judicial administrative tribunal, we hear appeals on behalf of the Water Services Board and from individuals who have been disconnected from water and wastewater utilities or natural gas or propane service (other than in the winter).

 The PUB fulfills its mandate through public hearings, paper reviews and when required direct intervention.
 Our processes involve enquiry, research, consultation, careful deliberation, and public dissemination of decisions and notices of upcoming Board activities including rate applications.